cmcntsh/LLMPromptsHelpEditText/README.md

 please relist the sentences in the following order [list the new order with values separated by commas here]
 ```

-Prompt: Create an outline of text ordered by paragraphs (This created an outline based on the paragraphs with the main topic of each first sentence used as level 1 headings.)
+**Prompt: Create an outline of text ordered by paragraphs** (This created an outline based on the paragraphs with the main topic of each first sentence used as level 1 headings.
+I like this prompt quite a bit.
+It made it easier to see when the writing may be fragmented and important points may be buried in the text.)

 ```
 Please list the following sentences in outline format.
 Have the first sentence of each paragraph as level 1 and the remaining sentences in each paragraph as level 2.
 Here are the sentences: "[paste text here]"